byterubpay/byterub-site/_posts/2018-11-26-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-26.md

 **\<evenlessmoney>** most of the network would be forced to use remote nodes, unless I'm misunderstanding
 **\<gingeropolous>** its a long article.
 TL/DR is ethereum is becoming unsyncable and therefore will become centralized
 **\<spaced0ut>** at first glance. if possible to make the attack more expensive is an option it might be worth looking at vs capping the block size. does anyone really want to go there right now?
-**\<evenlessmoney>** its worse for Monero IMO, because we really want to stress users running their own nodes
+**\<evenlessmoney>** its worse for ByteRub IMO, because we really want to stress users running their own nodes
 **\<gingeropolous>** and any network that becomes unsyncable becomes centralized
 **\<evenlessmoney>** for privacy's sake, not even decentralization
 **\<suraeNoether>** spaced0ut: one option is to add a nonlinear term to fees. another option is to add a momentum term to block size adjustment, or a resistance term, so to speak. however...
 **\<suraeNoether>** evenlessmoney: when we changed our fees, we did make such an attack much less expensive to carry out, but I don't think it's particularly an issue... if folks think it is, we can maybe consider some simulations, etc, and add a resistance  term to dynamic block size. this would prevent the block size from responding extremely elastically to network demand...
 **\<suraeNoether>** but we can all see how that leads to an opposite problem, right, where the block size is too rigid and can't change with demand?
-**\<ArticMine>** First unlike Ethereum and Bitcoin Cash there is a cost to bloating the Monero blockchain that is comparable to a 51% attack
+**\<ArticMine>** First unlike Ethereum and Bitcoin Cash there is a cost to bloating the ByteRub blockchain that is comparable to a 51% attack
 **\<evenlessmoney>** Not on a continuous basis
 **\<evenlessmoney>** only to raise the block size
 **\<evenlessmoney>** once the size is up, you can perpetually fill those blocks with bloat txes for cheap